node-migrator-bot/tache.io/README.md

 ## How to write endpoints

-For compatibility with the [Node require() stack](http://nodejs.org/docs/v0.4.5/api/modules.html#modules) and with NPM, endpoints are stored in a project's `node_modules` directory.
+For compatibility with the [Node require() stack](http://nodejs.org/docs/v0.4.5/api/modules.html#modules) and with npm, endpoints are stored in a project's `node_modules` directory.
 They should have the same filename, or module name as you want to use in the URL when calling them.

 For example, if you want to provide an endpoint that is accessed at `http://myserver/munge/http://example.com` you can either add a single file called `munge.js` in `node_modules`, or add a directory called `munge` containing a package.json file, or anything else that can be read by `require()`.

 Endpoint functions receive two parameters; the headers from the remote resource in question, and the body of the remote resource.

 Endpoints are expected to export at least one function `do`.
-This is considered the default endpoint function, when you call the endpoint just by its name.
+This is considered the default endpoint function, when you call the endpoint just by it's name without specifying a function.

+If your endpoint only has one function, you can just directly export the function, and save yourself three chars.

 You can export multiple functions, which are then accessible by specifying the function name in the request, in the form `endpoint_name.func-name`.